 For the last several years, the California Department of Fish and Wildlife (CDFW), the State Coastal Conservancy and the Bay Foundation have worked with the public to envision a plan for the Ballona Wetlands Ecological Reserve.
 SoCalGas understands the importance of the wetlands and is committed to supporting their restoration.
-Our plans to remove 17 wells and access roads in the area of the Playa Del Rey (PDR) natural gas storage facility will help accommodate a larger restoration area of the Reserve.
+Our plans to remove 17 wells in the area of the Playa Del Rey (PDR) natural gas storage facility will help accommodate a larger restoration area of the Reserve.

 As part of this process, our local community may see some construction activities and large equipment.
 Rest assured, we are not expanding our infrastructure.
 Work includes bringing in a workover rig to remove piping and set cement plugs to isolate the wells.
 The wellheads will then be removed, and the well casing cut and capped approximately five feet below the ground.